ULHPC/tutorials/preliminaries/README.md

 * Click on **OK**
 * Close
 * Open a new tab
-* Right click on the Fox
+* Click on the Fox
 * Choose the **ULHPC proxy**

 You can now access any web interface deployed on any service reachable from the SSH jump host _i.e._ the ULHPC login node.